The CEC is comprised of an award-winning team. OUR PATIENTS ARE OUR FAMILY.

-The Center for Endometriosis Care (CEC) was founded in 1991 by endometriosis pioneer and leading excision surgeon, Dr. Robert B. Albee, Jr. Medical Director Dr. Ken Sinervo joined the CEC nearly 20 years ago, and has served at the head of our practice since early 2011.
+The Center for Endometriosis Care (CEC) was founded in 1991 by endometriosis pioneer and leading excision surgeon, Dr. Robert B. Albee, Jr. Medical Director Dr. Ken Sinervo, known globally for his surgical and disease expertise, joined the CEC nearly 20 years ago and has served at the head of our practice since early 2011.
+Dr. Arrington, renowned endometriosis excision specialist, joined the practice in 2018.

 The CEC is based around four founding principles: